tibmeister/vPOSH/README.md

 ]
 ```

-For _AutoConnect_, this is a true/false value and will be used to determine if the AutoConnect feature of the cmdlet is used.
+For **AutoConnect**, this is a true/false value and will be used to determine if the **AutoConnect** feature of the cmdlet is used.

 # Versioning

 Based on Semantec Versioning, the following will be used:
-*Major Version
+*Major Version.Minor Version.Patch*
-*Minor Version
-\*Patch

 Any new module will trigger a Minor version change, as will any new feature being added.
 Removing a feature or any other major changes that could break any existing code will trigger a Major version change.
 General commits to fix issues or enhance existing features will trigger a Patch increment.